pentaho/pentaho-kettle/README.md

 ### Contributing

-1. Submit a pull request, referencing the relevant [Jira case](http://jira.pentaho.com/secure/Dashboard.jspa)
+1. Submit a pull request, referencing the relevant [Jira case](https://jira.pentaho.com/secure/Dashboard.jspa)
-2. Attach a Git patch file to the relevant [Jira case](http://jira.pentaho.com/secure/Dashboard.jspa)
+2. Attach a Git patch file to the relevant [Jira case](https://jira.pentaho.com/secure/Dashboard.jspa)

 Use of the Pentaho checkstyle format (via `mvn site` and reviewing the report) and developing working Unit Tests helps to ensure that pull requests for bugs and improvements are processed quickly.

+### Asking for help
+Please go to https://community.pentaho.com to ask questions and get help.